philipp089/Home-Assistant-Config/README.md

 ### The Room - Tabs <a href="https://github.com/philipp089/Home-Assistant-Config#--google-inspired-home-assistant-configuration-mobile-and-desktop-user-interfaces"><img align="right" border="0" src="https://user-images.githubusercontent.com/66092908/140279500-3e863252-433b-4e6f-8dc4-31b0e351ad69.png" width="22" ></a>

-As the name suggests, in the Room-Tab I handle all scenes, scripts, plugs and media-players of the according room.
-For the lights I almost exclusively use Philips Hue bulbs connected to a Raspbee II from dresden electronics as my Zigbee-Gateway, an old IKEA Floalt Panel is the exception.
-Each of the scenes is also controllable via speech over Google Assistant.
+As the name implies, the Room Tab is where I manage all scenes, scripts, plugs and media players specific to each room.
+I predominantly use Philips Hue bulbs connected to a Raspbee II from Dresden Electronics as my Zigbee Gateway for lighting with the exception of an old IKEA Floalt Panel.
+Furthermore, all scenes can be controlled through voice commands via Google Assistant.

 ![01_Room_Tab_Mockup_001_Dark_Mode](https://github.com/philipp089/Home-Assistant-Config/assets/66092908/a43628c8-bb45-42b3-bf07-3475aa7d3ae0)